Convertible bonds

 Convertible bonds are corporate issued debt instruments that entitle their holders to exchange them for common shares or other corporate securities at holders’ option during a specified time after their issuance.
 In other words, we can say that these bonds combine a conversion option with the security of bond holding i.e., guaranteed interest and principle for holders.

 There are two main reasons for issuing convertible bonds.
-One reason is to attract investors while avoiding unnecessary giving up of ownership control.
+One reason is to attract investors while avoiding unnecessary giving up of ownership control of the entity.
 For example, assume ABC company’s common stock is selling at $45 a share and it needs to raise $1,000,000.
-If we ignore the issue cost, it would need to sell 22,222 shares.
-On other side, if the company sells 1,000 bonds at $1,000 par, each convertible into 20 common shares, it could raise $1,000,000 by committing only 20,000 shares of common stock.
+If we ignore the issue cost, the company would need to sell approximately 22,222 shares to collect this amount.
+On the other side, if ABC sells 1,000 bonds at $1,000 par, each convertible into 20 common shares, it could raise $1,000,000 by committing only 20,000 shares of common stock.

 Journal entry for conversion of bonds to common stock